SanaMochi/SOC-Home-Lab/01_Environment_Setup/network_architecture.md

 CLIENT01 is joined to the domain for centralized authentication and policy enforcement.

----

 ## Logging Architecture

 ### Endpoint Telemetry Sources

 DC01 and CLIENT01 generate:

+- Windows Events Logs:
-- Windows Security Logs
+  - Security
+  - System
+  - Application
 - Sysmon Logs
-- PowerShell Logs

 These logs are forwarded to:

 - Splunk (on-prem SIEM)
 - Microsoft Sentinel (cloud SIEM/SOAR)

----

 ## Cloud Security Stack